elipousson/presentations/2016-06-21-explore-101-research.md

 Keywords can  be:

-- Toponyms: names of places
+- **Toponyms:** names of places
-- Locations: street names, addresses
+- **Locations:** street names, addresses
-- Uses: name of a related business or activity
+- **Uses:** name of a related business or activity
-- People: name of related individuals
+- **People:** name of related individuals
-- Events: dedication, ground-breaking, etc.
+- **Events:** dedication, ground-breaking, etc.

----

-### Searching with key words
+Note:

-How to come up with key words:
+How do you come up with key words?

 - Write your research questions
 - Turn research questions into keywords
 - Choose nouns instead of verbs (sometimes)

-How to search with keywords:
+---

+### What do you do with keywords?

-- Start with general keywords
+- Start by searching with general keywords
 - Try new combinations systematically
 - Use more precise terms as you progress
 - Pair primary keywords serially with secondary keywords

-What do you do if your first choice doesn't work?
+Note: What do you do if your first choice doesn't work?

---

-### Evaluate the credibility of sources

 ---

-## How do you make sense of the evidence you find?
+## How do you make sense of the sources you find?

+- Who created the source?
+- When did they create the source?
+- How did you get the source?
+- What is clear to you from the source?
+What is confusing?
+- What questions are not answered by the source?

 ---

-## Station North in Maps
+## How can you use maps to research a place?

+One map is useful.
+Many maps are even more useful.

 --